-All of this reminds me of something in a favorite book called “Slowness” by Milan Kundera.
+All of this reminds me of something I read in another favorite book called “Slowness” by Milan Kundera.

 I know right now there are some very smart inventors out there who are trying to create more fancy-shmancy devices to save you more time – like “time-saving apps” or “time-saving technological devices.”

-Instead you need more “time-savoring devices” – which help you slow down and become more mindful of who you are and what you value for a happy life.
+Instead our world needs more “time-savoring devices” – which help us to slow down and become more mindful of who we are and what we value for a happy life.

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.